kenglxn/civu/README.md

     $ rake start_jenkins

-then just run the specs each time you change something:
+Then just run the specs each time you change something:

     $ rake spec